Call Center Solutions

 - Call Menu and Announcements

-- Intelligent Routing by Time of Day
+- Intelligent Routing by time of day or during weekends or holidays

 - Expert Agent - Distribution of calls based on staff expertise